 About the Author

-Wes is part of the visiting faculty at the Bluegrass Writers Studio MFA program in creative writing at Eastern Kentucky University.
+His novel manuscript ANTENNA was a semifinalist for the University of New Orleans Press Book Prize and Sundress Publications Prose Open Reading Period.
+It won Eastern Kentucky University’s Outstanding Graduate Project Award.
+His fiction, essays, reviews, and interviews have appeared in Electric Literature, Appalachian Journal, Southern Review of Books, Los Angeles Review, storySouth, Untelling, JMWW, Louisiana Literature Journal, Blood & Bourbon, Book of Matches, Jelly Bucket, and White Wall Review, among others, and he holds an MFA from Bluegrass Writers Studio.
 He studied writing under Gurney Norman, James Baker Hall, Julie Hensley, R. Dean Johnson—and very briefly under Denis Johnson.
 He has written obituaries, worked in a Cajun restaurant, sold advertising, and taught writing to high school and college students.
 He lives in Nonesuch, Kentucky, with his wife and cats, where they’ve planted 100 trees.
-Learn more at wesblake.com or follow Wes on Instagram @wesblake_ .